 Ranked among the best in the nation, computer science schools in New York attract some of the most well-regarded teachers in the country.
 Its Ivy League schools draw in students seeking rigorous coursework while those who desire a larger program can choose from an array of New York computer science schools.

 Computer Science Careers in New York

-Median Salary for Computer Science Careers by Degree
+Mean Salary for Computer Science Careers in New York

 Computer Science Employers in New York

 - Sutherland Global Services: Located in Pittsford with more than 32,000 employees, SGS is both the state's largest employer and largest tech company.
 SGS solves process problems for international organizations, offering data-driven analytics to support clients.
 Available careers include customer service tech professional and data center manager.

 - New York Presbyterian Hospital: As the largest hospital in NYC, NYPH employs nearly 21,000 people, including many computer science professionals.
 Example positions include information technology engineer, security risk analyst, and technical specialist for web, mobile, and integrated systems.

 How Much do Computer Scientists Make in New York?

 Whether you prefer to study computer science online or want a traditional on-campus experience, New York offers programs that suit your needs.
 Columbia University and Cornell University, the state's two Ivy League colleges, both offer elite computer science programs, while Rensselaer Polytechnic Institute and the Rochester Institute of Technology offer vocational programs.
 Meanwhile, institutions like New York University and the University of Rochester provide more traditional liberal arts options.

 Eighteen of SUNY's campuses offer online computer science degrees, including a variety of associate, bachelor's, and master's degrees.
 CUNY's School of Professional Studies provides an MS in data science online, while New York University offers an online master of science in computer engineering.